alextidz/Team-Project---Messaging-subsystem-with-API/README.md

 # Team-Project---Messaging-Subsystem-with-API-Integration

 ## Overview
-This project was developed as part of a university team assignment.
-The objective was to build a modular system that uses a central API to handle all database interactions.
-The system is composed of two key subsystems:
+This project was developed for a university team projects module.
+The project we were assigned involved developing two subsytems, as well as a central API used by both to handle database interactions.
+This included a Data Analaytics subsystem and a Messaging subsystem.
+I played a large role in contributing to the development of all aspects of the Messaging subsystem, including front-end, back-end logic, and API requests.

-Data Analytics Subsystem

-Messaging Subsystem (this repository)

-Each subsystem was responsible for interfacing with the API rather than interacting with the database directly.

-Messaging Subsystem
-This repository contains the Messaging Subsystem, which I was responsible for.
-It allows users to send, receive, and manage messages within the platform.
-All communication with the database is done via API calls to ensure a consistent and secure architecture.

-Key Features
+## Key Features
+The Messaging subsystem contains the following functionality:

+- Send and receive messages between individual users
-Send and receive user messages
+- Send and receive messages in group chats

-Inbox and outbox views

-Message status tracking (read/unread)
+- Message status tracking (delivered, opened)
+- Add user's as friends

-API-based interaction for all data operations
+- API calls for all database interactions

-Technologies Used
+## Technologies Used
+The Messaging subsytem uses the following technologies:

+- HTML/CSS - For front-end elements and styling
+- JavaScript - For front-end interactive features, and back-end functionality
-PHP – for backend functionality and API integration
+- PHP – For back-end functionality and API calls

-JavaScript – for client-side interactivity

-MySQL – as the database solution (accessed via API)

-HTML/CSS – for structure and styling